Skip to main content

 A truck pre-start checklist (also called a truck pre-trip inspection form or daily truck inspection) is a structured list of tasks completed by the driver before a truck is driven.
 It confirms the truck is roadworthy, mechanically sound, and compliant before entering the road.
 Truck pre-starts are particularly important under Australia's Heavy Vehicle National Law (HVNL) and Chain of Responsibility (CoR) obligations, which place legal responsibility on drivers, operators and fleet managers to ensure vehicles are safe before use.
 The National Heavy Vehicle Regulator (NHVR) recognises documented pre-trip inspections as a key component of a Maintenance Management System (MMS) for heavy vehicles.

-Benefits of truck pre-start checks
+Benefits of using this truck pre-start checklist

 • Driver safety: identify brake, tyre or steering defects before entering public roads.